CycloneDX/guides/CBOM/en/0x30-Anatomy-of-a-CBOM.md

 ![Lifecycles](../../images/Lifecycles.svg)

 ### Prevention of Compromised Keys During Build or Deployment
-The compromised key management state, plays a crucial role in preventing software supply chain attacks when integrated into the "Build" lifecycle phase in CycloneDX.
+The compromised key management state is crucial in preventing software supply chain attacks when integrated into the "Build" lifecycle phase in CycloneDX.
 During the build phase, cryptographic keys are utilized to sign software artifacts, ensuring their authenticity and integrity.
-By leveraging the "compromised" state within CycloneDX, organizations can detect compromised keys promptly and prevent their unauthorized usage during the build process.
+By leveraging the "compromised" state within CycloneDX, organizations can detect compromised keys promptly and prevent unauthorized usage during the build process.
 For instance, if a key used for code signing is compromised, CycloneDX metadata can flag the key as compromised, triggering automated processes to revoke its access privileges and prevent its use in signing software artifacts.
 This proactive approach mitigates the risk of adversaries leveraging compromised keys to inject malicious code into the software supply chain, enhancing the security and trustworthiness of software builds distributed to software consumers.

-By leveraging key management states within the context of the CycloneDX lifecycle phases, organizations can enhance their risk management practices, proactively identify security vulnerabilities, and maintain the integrity of cryptographic operations throughout the software development lifecycle.
-This integrated approach enables organizations to effectively safeguard sensitive data and mitigate potential risks associated with cryptographic assets.
+By leveraging key management states within the CycloneDX lifecycle phases, organizations can enhance their risk management practices, proactively identify security vulnerabilities, and maintain the integrity of cryptographic operations throughout the software development lifecycle.
+This integrated approach enables organizations to safeguard sensitive data and mitigate potential risks associated with cryptographic assets.

 <div style="page-break-after: always; visibility: hidden">